-Two photons heading in opposite ways are physically apart so if each spins randomly as quantum theory says, why can’t both be up or both be down?
+Two photons heading in opposite ways are physically apart so if each spins randomly, as quantum theory says, why can’t both be up or both be down?
 What connects them if not physicality?
-Quantum theory says that the initial spin of zero must be conserved but gives no clue as to how.
-Nature could conserve spin by making one photon spin up and the other down from the start but apparently this is too much trouble.
-It lets both photons have either spin until one spin is registered then instantly adjusts the other to be the opposite regardless of where the photons are in the universe.
+Quantum theory requires the initial zero spin to be conserved, but gives no clue as to how.
+Nature could conserve spin by making one photon spin up and the other down from the start, but apparently this is too much trouble.
+It lets both photons have either spin until one photon’s spin is registered, then instantly adjusts the other to be the opposite regardless of where the photons are in the universe.
 Entangled states that defy physical realism are now common in physics (Salart, Baas, Branciard, Gisin, & Zbinden, 2008).

 Quantum realism explains what quantum theory describes as follows.
-The two photons emitted by a Cesium atom begin in a reboot that reloads two photon processes at once, i.e. entangles them.
-Being dynamic, both processes then spread out in both directions but as they entangled in one node, if one photon spins one way the other has to spin the other, so the initial net spin is zero.
-To us, two photons leave the Cesium atom (Figure 3.23a) but the processing result is more complex: half of each photon process heads off in both directions because each is a processing sequence.
-What appears to us as two physical photons are at the quantum level both supported by two photon servers that in effect share both “jobs” (Figure 3.23b).
+The two photons emitted by a Cesium atom begin a node reboot that reloads two photon processes at once to entangle them, and the initial net spin of both photons is zero.
+To us, two photons leave the Cesium atom (Figure 3.23a) but the quantum situation is more complex: the two photon servers each handle half of both photons rather than each handling one, even though they set of in opposite directions.
+What appears to be us as two physical photons are at the quantum level two hybrid photons handled by both photon servers (Figure 3.23b).

-To recap, when photons entangle their processing merges.
+To recap, photons entangle when their processing merges.
 From that point, two servers service both “photons” jointly until another physical event starts things anew.
-The entangled photons look like photons and act like photons but actually each is two “photon halves” in server terms.
-Spin is conserved because the start and end processing is the same just as the rules of quantum mechanics require.
+The entangled photons look like photons and act like photons but each is two “photon halves” in server terms.
+Spin is conserved because the start and end processing must be the same, just as quantum mechanics requires.

-The effect of entanglement is non-local for the same reason quantum collapse is, that client-server effects ignore the node-to-node transfer limit of the speed of light.
-If one imagines pixels being produced on a screen, the processing doesn’t have to “go to” a point to cause a change.
-It can change any point on the screen directly and likewise photon servers act directly no matter how far apart the entangled photons are on the “screen” of our space.
+Entanglement effects are non-local for the same reason quantum collapse is, that client-server relations ignore the node-to-node speed of light transfer limit.
+By analogy, when pixels are produced on a screen, the processing doesn’t have to “go to” a point to do that.
+It can change any screen point directly and likewise photon servers act directly no matter how far apart entangled photons are on the “screen” of our space.

-Entanglement also underlies super-conductivity where many electrons entangle.
-Again the server processing is merged so every electron is a processing hybrid of all the electrons.
-Hence electrons can “move” without resistance in a superconductive state because each electron in effect exists everywhere in the metal.
+Entanglement also underlies super-conductivity where many electrons entangle and again the server processing merges, so every electron is a processing hybrid of all the electrons.
+Electrons “move” with no resistance in a superconductor because each one in effect exists everywhere in the metal.
 In Bose-Einstein condensates any number of quantum processes can merge in this way.